Posts

 Word of the Day: How to use 'Sekali'

 Sekali can be used in the following ways: Classifier: one time, once Sekali is used to count the frequency of events.
 For this usage, the se- which means 'one' can be replaced with other numbers.
 Examples : 1.
 Dia pernah pergi ke Malaysia sekali.
 He's been to Malaysia once.
 2. Sila baca sekali lagi.
 Please read it again (one more time).
 3. Saya minum kopi sekali sehari.
 I drink coffeee once a day.
 4. Mereka berjaya lulus ujian lesen dengan sekali percubaan.
 They successfully passed the licence test in one try.
 Adverb: along, together Sekali can also be used as an adverb to express that something takes place along with the main event.
 Examples : 1.
 Boleh saya ikut sekali?
 Can I go along (with you)? {Original plan does not include the speaker.} 2.
 Tolong belikan sabun sekali.
 Please buy (me) soap as well.
 [While shopping for your things.]
 3. Saya ada bawa baju salinan sekali.
-I brought clothes to change as well.
-[Among other things.]
-4. Mereka bukan sahaja datan
+I brought change of clothese as well.
+[A...

 Word of the Day: How to use 'Langsung'